YetiCodeCamp/cpp-for-beginners/docs/_video_pages/cpp_vector_data.md

 </p>
 <br/><br/>

-The following example uses a vector v1, and a pointer ptr to display the value of two different elements within the vector.
+The following example uses a vector v1, and a pointer 'ptr' to display the value of two different elements within the vector.
 ```cpp
 std::vector<int> v1 {11,12,13,14,15};
 int* ptr = v1.data();